zymplifyJonny/country-codes/README.md

 On each `composer install` or `composer update`, a check will be made to see whether there's a new version of the database available.
 If there is, that new version is downloaded.

-Usage is pretty-straight-forward.
-Just use one of the wto provided static methods:
+Usage is pretty straight-forward.
+Just use one of the two provided static methods:

 ```PHP
 <?php